Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one: Rational discrete cohomology: a summary

-in $\QGdis$ which has finite length $n\geq0$ and each $P_i$ finitely generated.
-Moreover, the t.d.l.c. group $G$ is of \emph{type $\FP_n$} (resp. of \emph{type $\FP$}) if $\Q$ is so as a trivial discrete left $\QG$-module.
-E.g., compact generation is equivalent to being of type $\FP_1$.
-By \cite[\S4.5]{cw:qrat}, $G$ is of \emph{type $\FP$} if, and only if, it is of type $\FP_\infty$ and $\ccd_\Q(G)<+\infty$.
+which has finite length $n\geq0$ and every $P_i$ being finitely generated.
+A projective resolution with the latter two properties is called {\em finite}.
+The t.d.l.c.~group $G$ is of \emph{type $\FP_n$} (resp.~of \emph{type $\FP$}) if $\Q$ is of type $\FP_n$ (resp.~of type $\FP$) as trivial discrete left $\QG$-module.
+E.g., compact generation is equivalent to being of type $\FP_1$ (cf.~\cite[Proposition~5.3]{cw:qrat}).
+By \cite[Ch.~VIII, Proposition~6.1]{bro:coho}, $G$ is of \emph{type $\FP$} if, and only if, it is of type $\FP_\infty$ and $\ccd_\Q(G)<+\infty$.

-Similarly to the discrete case, one introduces the notion of \emph{t.d.l.c. group of type $\FF_n$} ($0\leq n\leq +\infty$) and \emph{t.d.l.c. group of type $\FF$}.
-A {\it discrete $G$-CW-complex} is a $G$-CW-complex $X$ such that the action of $G$ on $X$ is continuous and by cell-permuting homeomorphisms\footnote{As usual, an element $g\in G$ fixing a cell $\sigma$ setwise can be assumed to fix $\sigma$ also pointwise.} (cf. \cite[p.
-5]{mv}).
+Similarly to the discrete case, one introduces the notion of \emph{t.d.l.c.~group of type $\FF_n$} ($0\leq n\leq +\infty$) and \emph{t.d.l.c.~group of type $\FF$}.
+A {\it discrete $G$-CW-complex} is a $G$-CW-complex $X$ such that the action of $G$ on $X$ is continuous and by cell-permuting homeomorphisms\footnote{As usual, an element $g\in G$ fixing a cell $\sigma$ setwise can be assumed to fix $\sigma$ also pointwise.} (cf.~\cite[p.~5]{mv}).
 A discrete $G$-CW-complex $X$ is said to be {\em proper} if the cell stabilisers are compact.
-As pointed out in \cite[\S6.2]{cw:qrat}, $G$ always admits an {\it $\underbar{E}_{\CO}(G)$-space}, i.e. a proper discrete $G$-CW-complex $X$ such that $X$ is contractible and, for all $\caO\in\CO(G)$, the fixed-point set $X^{\caO}$ is non-empty and contractible.
-According to \cite{ccc:finite}, a t.d.l.c. group $G$ is of \emph{type $\FF_n$} (with $0\leq n<+\infty$) if there exists a contractible proper discrete $G$-CW-complex $X$ such that $G$ acts on the $n$-skeleton of $X$ with finitely many orbits.
+As pointed out in \cite[\S6.2]{cw:qrat}, $G$ always admits an {\it $\underbar{E}_{\CO}(G)$-space}, i.e.~a proper discrete $G$-CW-complex $X$ which is contractible and such that, for all $\caO\in\CO(G)$, the fixed-point set $X^{\caO}$ is non-empty and contractible.
+According to \cite{ccc:finite}, a t.d.l.c.~group $G$ is of \emph{type $\FF_n$} (with $0\leq n<+\infty$) if there exists a contractible proper discrete $G$-CW-complex $X$ such that $G$ acts on the $n$-skeleton of $X$ with finitely many orbits.
 In particular, $G$ is of \emph{type $\FF$} if there exists a finite-dimensional contractible proper discrete $G$-CW-complex $X$ such that, for every $n\geq 0$, $G$ acts on the $n$-skeleton of $X$ with finitely many orbits.